koliseoapi/help/content/about/privacy.md

 We do not share personal information with third parties unless one of the following circumstances applies:

 * **With your consent**.
-Some event organizers may ask to add the information of their attendees to a communications list.
-In such a case, we require opt-in consent during the ticket purchase process before sharing sensitive personal information.
+Some event organizers may ask to add their attendees to a communications list.
+In such a case, we require your opt-in consent during the ticket purchase process before sharing sensitive personal information.
 * **With our event organizers**.
-We may only share the amount of information required by event organizers to be able to contact you for updates about events that you are attending to.
+We only share with event organizers the minimum information to be able to contact you for updates about events that you are attending to.
+We also display the gender of speakers in a talk proposal to the event organizer to help them reach a diverse agenda for their events.
+You may override the later in your [User Edit Page]({{< ref "users/edit.md" >}}).
 * **Anonymized information**.
 We track anonymized data about visits to our website.
 We may share parts of this anonymized information with event organizers.
 * **For legal reasons**.
 We will share personal information if reasonably necessary to:
   * Meet any applicable law or legal process.